Tuancoolboy/lymphatic-vessel-segmentation/TECHNICAL_REPORT.md

 -   **Backbone:** We use **Res2Net-50** as the encoder.
 Res2Net enhances the standard ResNet by constructing hierarchical residual-like connections within a single residual block, allowing it to represent features at multiple scales.
 -   **Decoder:** The decoder consists of several upsampling blocks that progressively reconstruct the segmentation mask.
 -   **Experimental Variant (CTO Stitch-ViT):** We also developed an experimental model that incorporates Vision Transformer (ViT) blocks into the decoder.
 The goal is to leverage the self-attention mechanism to better capture global context, which is potentially beneficial for segmenting long, continuous vessel structures.
+-   **Deep Supervision:** The model employs deep supervision by generating predictions from multiple decoder stages (scales 1/4, 1/8, 1/16) and the edge attention module.
+This helps in learning robust features at different scales and alleviates the vanishing gradient problem during training.

 #### **4.3.
 Semi-Supervised Learning: The Mean Teacher Method**
 The Mean Teacher method is a powerful SSL technique.